The unit displays E04 and will not fire, often immediately after power-on.

 How to Fix / Troubleshooting

 - 2. Locate safety thermostat: On many ACV storage water heaters, a manual reset safety thermostat is mounted on the tank or heat exchanger.
-Remove the front panel and locate the red reset button.
+Remove the front panel and locate the small red reset button.

 Repair Difficulty